-Whether you are hoping to pursue a career in medicine, computer science, or another field entirely, setting yourself apart from the masses during high school is crucial.
+Whether you are hoping to pursue a career in medicine, computer science, or another field entirely, setting yourself apart from the masses during high school through research is crucial.

-Summer STEM programs and experiences will also help you gain exposure to the world of research and science, get a taste of what it’s really like to work in science, meet some of the top professionals in the field, and build lasting friendships with peers.
+High school summer STEM research programs and experiences will also help you gain exposure to the world of research and science, get a taste of what it’s really like to work in science, meet some of the top professionals in the field, and build lasting friendships with peers.

 Often the most prestigious and competitive high school summer programs are free as opposed to tuition-based programs which are often referred to as “pay to play.”